renatatopinkova/Evaluace_FFUK/README.md

 # Evaluace_FFUK

-This is a work in progress (fun) project for scraping teaching evaluation of Faculty of Arts, Charles University.
+This is a work in progress (fun) project for scraping teaching evaluation at the Faculty of Arts, Charles University.